search

 • You are 30 years or older and your stay in The Netherlands is not temporary

-In other cases you will likely not be able to take out Dutch health insurance.
-However, you could choose an expat insurance to cover medical care in The Netherlands.
+In other cases, you may not be eligible for Dutch health insurance.
+However, you can opt for private expat insurance to cover medical care in the Netherlands.

 2. Expats from outside the EU/EEA